Glenn M. Walters

 Glenn Michael Walters (born July 3, 1957) is a retired United States Marine Corps General, who served as the 34th Assistant Commandant of the Marine Corps from 2016 to 2018.
 He was appointed as the 20th President of his alma mater, The Citadel, on April 12, 2018.

 Early life and education

-Walters was born on July 3, 1957, in Warrenton, Virginia, and grew up primarily overseas in a variety of countries due to his father's service with the Central Intelligence Agency; he attended Oakton High School in the Washington, D.C. suburbs.
-He was commissioned a Second Lieutenant on 12 May 1979 via the Naval Reserve Officers Training Corps after graduating from The Citadel with a degree in electrical engineering.
+Glenn Michael Walters was born in Warrenton, Virginia on July 3, 1957.
+He was commissioned as a Second Lieutenant on May 12, 1979, following his graduation from The Citadel.
+He is a retired United States Marine Corps General, serving as the 34th Assistant Commandant of the Marine Corps from 2016 to 2019.
+He assumed duties as the 20th President of his alma mater, The Citadel, on October 5, 2018.

 Military career

 Upon completion of the Officers Basic Course in November 1979, Walters was assigned to 3rd Battalion, 2nd Marines at Marine Corps Base Camp Lejeune, North Carolina as a Platoon Commander in Weapons Company.
 He attended flight training at Naval Air Station Pensacola, Florida, and was designated a Naval Aviator in March 1981.

 After receiving his wings, Walters was assigned to Marine Aircraft Group 39 (MAG-39) for training in the AH-1T Super Cobra, subsequently transferring to HMA-169 as the Flight Line Officer, Flight Scheduler and Adjutant.
 He completed two WESTPAC cruises in 1983 and 1984 with HMM-265 (Reinforced).

 In June 1986, Walters was assigned to 1st Reconnaissance Battalion, 1st Marine Division, at Marine Corps Base Camp Pendleton, California, for duty as Air Officer and Operations Officer.
 In July 1987 he was reassigned to HMT-303 for refresher training in the AH-1T and subsequent transition to the AH-1W.
 In July 1987 he was deployed on MAGTF 1–88 in support of Operation Ernest Will in the Persian Gulf on the USS Okinawa (LPH-3).
 After returning to the United States he was assigned as the Assistant Operations Officer and S-4 in HMLA-169.

 Departing MAG-39 in September 1989, Walters attended Multi-Engine Transition Training at Naval Air Station Corpus Christi, Texas.
 He then attended the United States Naval Test Pilot School in 1990.
 After graduation from Test Pilot School, Walters was assigned to the Attack/Assault Department of the Rotary Wing Aircraft Test Directorate at Naval Air Station Patuxent River, Maryland.
 His duties included Flight Test lead for the AH-1W Night Targeting System, Integrated Body and Head Restraint System and AH-1W Maverick Missile feasibility testing.
 He was elected to the Society of Experimental Test Pilots in October 1994.

 In April 1994, after his tour in Flight Test, Walters was assigned duties in the Fleet Introduction Team for the AH-1W Night Targeting System at MAG-39 at Marine Corps Air Station Camp Pendleton, California.
 Upon completion of Fleet Introduction of the NTS system, Walters assumed the duties as Operation Officer for HMLA-369, deploying to Okinawa in November 1995.
 Returning from Okinawa in May 1996, Major Walters assumed the duties as executive officer of HMLA-369.